Digital Marketing

 What Needs to Be Tracked

 Call tracking.
-Dynamic phone numbers that identify which marketing source generated each call.
-Without this, a firm has no idea whether a new client found them through Google organic, Google Ads, a directory listing, or a referral.
+Dynamic phone numbers that show which marketing source generated each call.
+Without this, you don’t know if a client came from Google organic, Google Ads, a directory, or referral.

 Form submission attribution.
-Website contact forms connected to analytics so the firm knows which page, which campaign, and which channel drove each inquiry.
+Connect your contact forms to analytics.
+Know which page, campaign, and channel drove each inquiry.

 Intake tracking.
-Connecting marketing data to the firm’s intake process.
-A lead from Google Ads that never converts to a signed client has a different value than one that becomes a $100,000 case.
+Link marketing data to your intake system.
+A Google Ads lead that never signs is different from one that becomes a $100,000 case.

 Cost per signed client by channel.
-The ultimate metric.
-Not cost per click, not cost per lead — cost per actual signed, paying client, broken down by marketing channel.
+This is the only metric that matters.
+Not cost per click.
+Not cost per lead.
+Cost per actual paying client, by channel.

 Common Mistakes in Attorney Marketing